 Pak Suzuki was the first passenger car manufacturer in the industry when the commercial production started in 1984 with the 800cc Suzuki FX as the first vehicle to be produced.
 However not many people know that the first Suzuki hatchback available in Pakistan, that was never assembled locally was the Suzuki Fronte 7-S, commonly known as Suzuki Custom car in our market.

-It was produced between 1976 and 1979 and while never been able to become a hot seller, was still available in decent numbers in our market.
+The car was produced between 1976 and 1979 and while never been able to become a hot seller, was still available in decent numbers in our market.
 If you belong to Generation X, you might remember the amusingly recognizable engine sound the Suzuki Custom car used to produce.
 Designated as a Kei Car in Japan, dimension wise it was almost as same as its successor, the Suzuki FX, however what made it unique was under the hood.

 Related: From the Forgotten Pages of History

-It was powered by a 443cc three-cylinder 2-stroke water cooled engine.
+It was powered by a tiny 443cc three-cylinder 2-stroke water cooled engine.
 While the FX was a front-engine front-wheel drive car, the Custom was a rear-engine rear-wheel drive vehicle and came equipped with a 4-speed manual transmission.
 It was available in 2-door as well as 4-door configurations.

 You might be thinking that how come a vehicle with just a 443cc 2-stroke engine (29hp) was able to carry 4 or more people around.
 Well the answer is simple; the Custom car weighed just 530kg.
 However the car had issues climbing up slopes particularly when it was loaded with passengers.